hostinger/api/README.md

 You can manage your Hostinger resources through this API.

 ## Documentation
-For detailed information on how to use the API, please refer to the [API Documentation](https://developers.hostinger.com).
+For detailed information on how to use the API, please refer to the [API documentation](https://developers.hostinger.com).

 ## Change log
-For information on the latest changes to the API, please refer to the [Change log](https://github.com/hostinger/api/blob/main/CHANGELOG.md).
+For information on the latest changes to the API, please refer to the [change log](https://github.com/hostinger/api/blob/main/CHANGELOG.md).

 ## Getting Started
 To get started with the Hostinger API, follow these steps: